UIZE/UIZE-JavaScript-Framework/README.md

 - `Uize.Util.Coupler` - lets you couple two or more instances (of any class) together, synchronizing a set of any number of their state properties between all instances (eg. synchronizing the `width`, `depth`, and `height` properties across any number of different `Room` instances)
 - `Uize.Util.PropertyAdapter` - lets you connect any two properties of any two instance so that they remain synchronized bi-directionally, with an optional value transformer that can allows for the value to be transformed in different ways for each direction (eg. synchronizing two color properties where the color is stored in different formats in each of the properties)

-For a more detailed discussion of the state properties system, consult the [[guides/state-properties.html][State Properties]] guide.
+For a more detailed discussion of the state properties system, consult the [State Properties](http://www.uize.com/guides/state-properties.html) guide.

 Event Infrastructure
 --------------------